 We welcome everyone to our Centre and our online events.
 We run everything in a spirit of generosity, giving our time freely.
 We do not charge for classes* so that everyone can access the Buddha’s teaching regardless of their means.
 We do however ask those who are able to consider making a donation towards the cost of running the Centre - we have no other income and rely on the generosity of those who attend our classes.

-*except for a small registration fee on some courses
+*except for a small registration fee on some courses and retreats

 Safeguarding and York Buddhist Centre

 We believe that anyone taking part in Centre activities has a right to be free from any forms of harassment or abuse.

 The safeguarding policy for adults in this section outlines specific grounds for safeguarding concerns.
 If you are not sure whether there is a safeguarding concern please contact the safeguarding officer.
 If there is a possible ethical concern that is not safeguarding, contact the safeguarding officer or a trusted Order member.